The Learning Planet Academy

 Alumna

 What I love is the great freedom given to students.
-We always find support to bring our ideas to life, even the most innovative ones, with an open mind and without judgement (...)
-The LPI offers a real openness to international perspectives, interdisciplinarity and creativity.
-All thesis topics focus on ecological and social issues.
-I finally feel like I belong The LPI offers a truly international, interdisciplinary and creative outlook.
+You always find support there to turn our ideas into reality, even the most innovative ones, with openness and without judgement (…) LPI offers a genuine openness to the international dimension, interdisciplinarity and creativity.
+All thesis topics focus on ecological and social challenges.
+I finally feel that I belong there The LPI offers a truly international, interdisciplinary and creative outlook.
 All the thesis topics focus on ecological and social issues.
 I finally feel like I belong.

 Manon Sala